 Do you need a lid with your ash bucket?

-This really depends on the intended usage, however; a lid does make transporting dirty ashes a lot easier than using bucket without a lid.
+This really depends on the intended usage, however; a lid does make transporting dirty ashes a lot easier than using a bucket without a lid.
 Ashes tend to blow very easily and can often create huge messes in the worst way.
 There is nothing worse than carrying your bucket out the door only for the wind to blow the ashes right in your face!
 But if you are using your bucket for light usage and don’t fill to the top, you could easily get away without using a lid.
 Some people prefer not having a lid because they like to store things in their bucket when they are not using it for ashes.
 Again, it really comes down to personal preference.

 Do all ash buckets come with shovels?